Frequently Asked Questions

 What is a 'Citation file' in the table downloads?

-Many researchers and students use reference or citation management programs (such as EndNote, ProCite, RefWorks, RefMan).
+Many researchers and students use reference or citation management programs.
 These programs serve as databases that hold pertinent citations of material researchers want to refer back to, research further, or include or cite in their own work.

 A citation file is a text file that includes bibliographic information about a book, article, or in the case of Historical Statistics, a table or essay, such as the publisher, year, title of the work, URL, etc.